-Children Out of Year Group
+Children Out of Year Group (except applications for reception from Summer Born)

 The school's policy is for children to be educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
 This is in line with DfE guidance which states that "in general, children should be educated in their normal age group".